 Here are some ideas to help you get started on some New Years’ resolutions you can apply to your business.

 Marketing – Refresh and Revive

 Your marketing blueprint is crucial to success.
-If you don’t have one or you haven’t dusted it off in a while, now is the time to make it one of your New Year’s Resolutions.
+If you don’t have one or haven’t dusted it off in a while, now is the time to make it one of your New Year’s Resolutions.
 The start of a new year is the perfect time to refresh and revive your marketing strategy.
-Make sure your plan is complete with updated financial, goals, research, and items you want to test.
+Ensure your plan has updated financial goals, personal goals, research, and items you want to test.

 Get More Organized

 Have those close to your business practices give you tips or ask others in similar business structures how they handle things.
-Asking others will provide you with ideas that may spark additional process or organizational opportunities.
+Asking others will give you ideas that may spark additional processes or organizational opportunities.